GBert/openwrt-files/README.md

 I just added a GPIO customizing module (mc-icsp-gpio-custom).

 Darron Broad was so kind to adapt his k8048 programmer code and greatly optimzed the modules.
-He is still active and is on the way to get more PICs working (eg PIC32).
+He is still active and got more PICs working (including PIC32).

 ### OpenWrt Compiling